Guy Snodgrass: Holding the Line

 Released in October 2019, Holding the Line: Inside the Pentagon With General Mattis is a book written based on Snodgrass's time as Mattis's speechwriter and Chief of Communications.
 It was submitted to the Pentagon's censors in April 2019.
-Snodgrass' manuscript was initially stonewalled and delayed during the Pentagon review process, leading him to take legal action against his former employer.
+Snodgrass's manuscript was initially stonewalled and delayed during the Pentagon review process, leading him to take legal action against his former employer.
 He won a complex First Amendment fight concerning the release of a book regarding his time at the Pentagon.
 While the book contains no classified information, it was being held up because of the military's discomfort with the description of non-classified discussions in Pentagon conference rooms.
 In August 2019, Snodgrass sued the Pentagon, alleging that they had baselessly stalled the release of his book, trying to delay it so that Mattis's own book would be released first.
 Released emails from the suit show that the Pentagon told Snodgrass, "Senior leaders have directed my office to hold our response pending the outcome of high level discussions," The Pentagon released the book for publication in September 2019, a week after Mattis's book release.